Scheduling System

 How Intervals Are Calculated

-- Hard — The interval is multiplied by a reduced factor (1.2), resulting in a shorter interval than "Good."
+- Hard — Stability increases by a smaller amount, resulting in a shorter interval than "Good."

-Every card has an ease factor that represents how difficult you find that specific card.
-The default ease factor is 2.5.
+Every card has a difficulty rating (on a scale of 1 to 10) that represents how challenging you find that specific card.
+New cards start at a moderate difficulty.
 It adjusts based on your ratings:

 |---|---|

-Cards that you find genuinely difficult will accumulate a lower ease factor, causing them to appear more frequently.
-Cards that you consistently recall with ease will develop a higher ease factor and appear less often.
+Cards that you find genuinely difficult will accumulate a higher difficulty, causing FSRS to assign shorter intervals — you will see them more often.
+Cards that you consistently recall with ease will develop a lower difficulty and appear less frequently.

 What Happens with Overdue Cards